Open enrollment plan benefits video series

 Narrator:

-By the way, a network is a group of providers and facilities who've been con-tracted to deliver health care services to you, often at a discount.
-Staying in the network makes sense — because getting care from within the network may help you save money.
+Just so you know, a network is a group of providers and facilities who've been contracted to deliver health care services to you, often at a discount.
+Staying in your plan’s network when getting care makes sense — because it may help you save money.

 Screen text: